holderlb/WSU-SAILON-NG/domains/smartenv/README.md

 ## Feature Vector Format

 The feature vector provides a value for each sensor and is sent in JSON format.
-There are five types of sensors: motion, motion area, light switch, light level, and door.
+There are four types of sensors: motion, motion area, light switch, and door.
 Each sensor is described by its ID and value.
 There may be more than one of each sensor type.

 For example,